Associate Teaching Professor of Linguistics at UC San Diego

 - No matter how hard you try, you likely cannot make the issue ‘go away’ for the student

-- It will likely feel like “I wish I could do more” and that doesn’t mean you can
+- It will likely feel like “I must be able do more”, and that doesn’t mean you actually can do more

-- Don’t have unrealistic expectations for yourself, you are doing your best but are not a superhero
+- Don’t have unrealistic expectations for yourself, you are doing your best, but you are not a superhero

 - Academics often instinctively turn to problem solving, particularly to help people they care about, so ‘let’s think of some possible solutions’ can be a comfortable place for you to go